 Shoreline Jurisdiction and the Shoreline Environment Designations are depicted on a map, hereby incorporated as a part of this SMP that shall be known as “Map 1 Pe Ell Shoreline Environment Designations.”

 The boundaries of shoreline jurisdiction on the map are approximate.
-The extent of shoreline jurisdiction shall be based upon an on-site inspection and the criteria found in RCW 90.58.030 pertaining to shorelands.
+The lateral extent of shoreline jurisdiction shall be based upon the location of the ordinary high water mark, floodway, floodplain, and the presence of associated wetlands determined by an on-site inspection and the criteria found in RCW 90.58.030(2) and WAC 173-22 pertaining to shorelands.

 The official copy of this map shall reside with the Washington State Department of Ecology.